-- Set the tuning function for North American or European frequencies. - Redirect the front channel amplifiers to power center back speakers or speakers in Zone 2 speakers. - Restore all features and settings to the original FACTORY DEFAULT settings. - Memorize a custom group of settings as a USER DEFAULT. - Activate the memorized USER DEFAULT settings.
+- Set the tuning function for North American or European frequencies. - Redirect the front channel amplifiers to power Zone 2 speakers when an outboard power amplifier is used for the front speakers. - Redirect the center back channel amplifiers to power Zone 2 speakers. - Restore all features and settings to the original FACTORY DEFAULT settings. - Memorize a custom group of settings as a USER DEFAULT. - Activate the memorized USER DEFAULT settings.

 To change the TUNER setting: Place the highlight on the TUNER SETTING line using the UP/DOWN buttons and use the +/- buttons to change the setting to N. AMERICA or EUROPE.
-Then, move the highlight to the FACTORY DEFAULT line and change the setting to YES as described above.
+Then, move the highlight to the FAC-TORY DEFAULT line and change the setting to YES as described above.
 The screen will change to a confirmation screen.
-Press the ENTER button to proceed with resetting the FACTORY DEFAULT settings and changing the TUNER SETTING.
+Press the EN-TER button to proceed with resetting the FAC-TORY DEFAULT settings and changing the TUNER SETTING.
 To return to the MAIN menu without resetting the FACTORY DEFAULT and TUNER settings, change the entry to NO and press the ENTER button.

-To change the FRONT REDIRECT setting:

-Place the highlight on the FRONT REDIRECT line using the UP/DOWN buttons and use the +/- buttons to change the setting to FRONT SP (for powering front speakers), CB SP (for powering center back speakers), or ZONE SP (for powering speakers in zone 2).
-If you redirect the internal amplifiers, then you will need a separate stereo amplifier to drive your front speakers.
+To change the FRONT REDIRECT setting: Place the highlight on the FRONT REDIRECT line using the UP/DOWN buttons and use the +/- buttons to change the setting to FRONT SP (for powering front speakers) or ZONE SP (for powering speakers in zone 2).
+If you use the internal amplifiers to power the remote speakers, then you will need a separate stereo amplifier to power your front speakers.